Ketan-ajagekar/React-Projects/README.md

-I used each and every concepts in this projects which is used in REACT.
+I used some concepts in this projects which is used in REACT.

 and